China’s Lei Ye wins US Girls’ Junior Championship

 STEVENS POINT, Wis.
 (AP) — Lei Ye of China won the U.S. Girls’ Junior Championship on Saturday, beating Jillian Bourdage of Tamarac, Florida, 1 up in the 36-hole final at SentryWorld.

-The 18-year-old Ye, an incoming freshman at Stanford, won the par-4 35th hole with a birdie and matched Bourdage with a par on the par-4 36th to end the match.
+The 18-year-old Ye, an incoming freshman at Stanford, won the par-4 35th hole with a 6-foot birdie putt and matched Bourdage with a par on the par-4 36th to end the match.
+Ye won with a 3-foot putt after Bourdage missed a 5-foot birdie try.

-Ye earned a spot next year in the U.S. Women’s Open at Champions Golf Club in Houston and an invitation to the Augusta National Women’s Amateur.
-Both finalists qualified for the U.S. Women’s Amateur next month at Old Waverly in Mississippi.
+“This tournament is the ultimate achievement of junior golf, so yeah, it’s been a perfect ending,” Ye said.
+“That last putt, though it was 3 feet, I was definitely nervous.
+It’s a big putt.
+I just told myself, ‘You’ve practiced this thousands and thousands of times, you could do it in your sleep.'”

 The 17-year-old Bourdage is set to attend Ohio State next year.